Skip to Content

 laundry room with gray wall paint and white storage cabinets

-Grey paint is an alternative to white when you want a simple and classy finish.
+Grey paint is an alternative to white for a simple and classy finish.
 This color has been increasingly popular in the past few years, especially with the trend of minimalism.

-It blends perfectly with similar neutral colors, as well as some blues and yellows.
+It blends perfectly with similar neutral colors and some blues and yellows.

 Beautiful Beige

-Beige adds a little warmth to the room, but not too much to impose a dark mood.
-It’s the lighter shades of brown, red, orange, and yellow, and others look brighter and complements a wider range of colors.
-As a warm neutral, beige can be a great transitional color between rooms.
+Beige adds a little warmth to the room but not too much to impose a dark mood.
+It’s the lighter shades of brown, red, orange, and yellow, and others look brighter and complement a wider range of colors.
+Beige can be a great transitional color between rooms as a warm neutral.

 Pastels and Muted Colors

-Try shades of sage, pink, yellow, cornflower, and mint green paired with cool neutrals to make your laundry room look livelier and more inviting.
+Try shades of sage, pink, yellow, cornflower, and mint green paired with cool neutrals to make your utility room look livelier and more inviting.

 Blues and Aquas

-Shades of blue always make a room look refreshing, and refreshed is what we want to feel while we work on batches of clothes and linens.
-Bright, clean, and fresh, blue or aqua paint gives you a calm feeling and lifts your mood.
+Shades of blue always make a room look refreshing, and that’s what we want to feel while we work on batches of clothes and linens.
+Bright, clean, fresh, blue or aqua paint gives you a calm feeling and lifts your mood.

 Primarily, the walls should be a shade that’s timeless yet interesting so it’s not tiring to see, especially when your washday is a couple or more times a week.

-Here are a few tips from designers on how to choose a wall color for the laundry room.
+Here are a few tips from designers on choosing a wall color for the laundry room

 Monochromatic